brenmcnamara/Infindi/QA.md

    - Test with admin account and non-admin account:
      - Admin accounts have a "Test Login" option on the top of the list
      - Non-Admin accounts do not have a "Test Login" option in the list

+**Filter Providers Using Fuzzy Search**
+- Test Steps:
+  - Start from logged-in account
+  - Click on the "ADD ACCOUNT" button on the bottom
+  - Select the search bar and type in the search bar
+- Expected Result:
+  - Expected to see the search shrink to providers relevant to the text search

  **Successful Link with a Yodlee Provider**
  - Test Steps: